iliankm/condo-manager/README.md

 Manually triggered workflow for preparing a release with a version that is required as an input. </br>
 Only certain users enumerated in RELEASE_WORKFLOW_ALLOWED_USERS variable are allowed to trigger that workflow.
 - `release` branch is reset onto `dev` HEAD
-- pom versions are set to the given input
+- pom versions are set according to the given input
 - `release` branch is force pushed
 - GitHub PR is created for merging `release` branch into `main`

 After the workflow successfully finished, the Build workflow shall be triggered for the `release` branch PR. </br>
-If all the checks are passing, a special job in the Build workflow will merge the PR into `main` and tag the release.
+If all the checks passed, a special job in the Build workflow will merge the PR into `main` and tag the release.

 ### Deploy workflow
 TODO

 # Deploy
 TODO